-Gunman targets Pittsburgh synagogue in 'hate crime;' 8 reported dead
+Gunman targets Pittsburgh synagogue in 'hate crime;' at least eight dead

-PITTSBURGH (Reuters) - A gunman yelling, “All Jews must die,” stormed a Pittsburgh synagogue during Saturday services and shot worshippers, killing at least eight and wounding six including four police officers before he was arrested.
+PITTSBURGH (Reuters) - A gunman yelling, “All Jews must die,” stormed a Pittsburgh synagogue during Saturday services, killing at least eight worshippers and wounding six others, including four police officers, before he was arrested.

 “It’s a very horrific crime scene, one of the worst that I’ve seen,” Pittsburgh public safety director Wendell Hissrich told a news conference near the scene.